Clark-Whitehead/asklana/README.md

 ### TO RUN

+### I created an app linked to this repo - https://asklana-e5m27.ondigitalocean.app/

+### Or follow these steps to run locally.

 ### 1. Register with openAi to get your own API Key

 ### 2. Clone repo onto your computer